 NC Commerce has approximately \$14.2 million in the State Economic Development Revolving Loan Fund.
-A request has been submitted to HUD to dissolve the RLF and repurpose the funds for CDBG-eligible housing and community development activities.
-A final response has not been received at this time.
-Also, NC Commerce will continued to use available de-obligated funds to fund other housing, community development, and economic development projects, especially ones with urgent needs and extenuating circumstances.
+A request was submitted to and approved by HUD to dissolve the RLF and repurpose the funds for CDBG-eligible housing and community development activities.
+NC Commerce plans to divide the funds over three years.
+This will create nearly \$4.73 million for 2024, 2025, and 2026 in program income.
+Also, NC Commerce will continue to use available de-obligated funds from allocation years 2018 through 2024 to fund other housing, community development including water and wastewater improvements, and economic development projects, especially ones with urgent needs and extenuating circumstances.
 The maximum grant is anticipated to be \$1 million, but the amount can be higher based on the urgency of the need.
+Urgent needs and contingency grants awarded due to extenuating circumstances will be provided on an as-needed, non-competitive basis.